unlcms/UNL-CMS-2/README.md

+# UNLcms 2
+Drupal 8 installation at the University of Nebraska–Lincoln

 # Installation

 1. Install Composer (https://getcomposer.org/download/) and Drush version 8+ (http://docs.drush.org/en/master/install/)

+  -  Production uses http://www.imagemagick.org/script/download.php.
+You can optionally skip installing this and switch to the core GD2 toolkit at _admin/config/media/image-toolkit_.

 2. Clone this project and run from this project's root:
   ```
   cp .htaccess.drupal-default .htaccess